BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 ```
 You can then "Apply" to finalize your wallet.
 The "Receive" button will then reveal an address to which you can send funds.

+At this point, you will generally want to separate your various key holders.
+If you used two hardware wallets with **Seed Tool** then you'll want to remove at least one of those hardware wallets (and maybe both, depending on how often you use transact Bitcoins) to secure, remote places.

+### Sending a PSBT on Sparrow

+To create a transaction on Sparrow, you must choose to "Send" and enter basic info such as the address, a label, and the fee amount.
+You can then "Create Transaction" after which you can view information and be given the option to "Finalize Transaction for Signing".
+You'll then be brought to a page where you're given the option to sign the transaction.

+If you used the above methodology for creating a multisig, then you'll need your phone (with **Seed Tool**) and one or your two hardware devices to do so.

+To sign with **Seed Tool**:

+1. On Sparrow: choose "Show QR".
+This will display an animated QR.
+2. On Seed Tool: choose the QR icon at the top and "Scan" the animated QR.
+You will be told that there is a Signature Request.
+Reveal the details.
+Currently this is a `ur:crypto-psbt`, though we encourage developers to upgrade to `ur:crypto-request`.
+3. On Seed Tool: choose "Approve".
+4. On Seed Tool: if the request was a `ur:crypto-request`, choose the QR Code for `ur:crypto-response`, else if it was `ur:crypto-psbt`, send back a `ur:crypto-psbt`.
+5. On Sparrow: close the box displaying the entirely unsigned PSBT and click "Scan QR" to click the QR you generated on Seed Tool after signing.
+After it reads in the animated PSBT, you should a box telling you that your transaction is signed by your Seed Tool key.
+6. On Sparrow: input another signature; if you used the above methodology for creating a multisig, hook up the hardware device you have with your computer, and click "Sign" under the USB icon.
+(Remember that you may need to unlock your device with a PIN and/or choose the right app, depending on the precise hardware device.)
+Once you've found the right device, click "Sign".
+You will probably then need to review and OK the signature on the device.
+7. On Sparrow: choose to "View Final Transaction" and then "Broadcast Transaction".